MLW Azteca Underground

 Azteca Underground was a professional wrestling supercard event produced by Major League Wrestling (MLW), which took place on April 1, 2022, at Gilley's Dallas in Dallas, Texas.
 The event was a television taping for MLW Fusion on MLW's YouTube channel; the main event aired as part of the Rise of the Renegades special on June 9, 2022.

-It was the second event held under the "Azteca" banner, following the MLW Azteca/The Crash show in 2021, and the second of two MLW events to take place in Texas; the other being Intimidation Games.
+It was the second event held under the MLW Azteca banner, following the MLW Azteca/The Crash show in 2021, and the second of two MLW events to take place in Texas; the other being Intimidation Games.

 Production

 Background

 In October 2020, MLW began incorporating story elements from the defunct Lucha Libre promotion and former television drama, Lucha Underground.
 Talent that was formerly associated with Lucha Underground (such as King Muertes, Jeff Cobb, and Swerve Strickland; the latter returning to MLW at the previous night's Intimidation Games.) were brought into MLW as part of the "Azteca Underground" stable, with the concept considered to be a spiritual successor to the former.

 On February 4, 2022, MLW announced that an Azteca Underground event would be held on April 1 at Gilley's Dallas in Dallas, Texas.